top of page

 Top Photo: Friday noon at the open-air market in Rehovot, my hometown.

-Let's get into the kitchen!
+Now, let's get into the kitchen!

 Challah